StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-##### Commenting on the argument's reasons for 'Rahab the harlot' identifications
+##### Commenting on the argument's reasons for 'Rahab the harlot' identifications {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-commenting-on-the-argument-s-reasons-for-rahab-the-harlot-identifications}

- {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-commenting-on-the-argument-s-reasons-for-rahab-the-harlot-identifications}{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}
+{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}

 Thus in Hebrews 11:31 and James 2:25, the reader is told explicitly that these passages refer to Ra'ab the harlot of Jericho: